Referenced in this article

 - 12+ months of daily dosing — risk of protracted withdrawal syndrome lasting 6–18 months after discontinuation

 Dependence is distinct from a substance use disorder.
 A patient prescribed clonazepam for panic disorder may develop physiologic dependence without ever meeting DSM-5 criteria for benzodiazepine use disorder.
 Both conditions require medically supervised tapering for discontinuation.
-Mixed-class dependence (benzodiazepines + alcohol, benzodiazepines + opioids) raises medical complexity and is the most common pattern seen at admission.
+Mixed-class dependence (benzodiazepines plus alcohol, benzodiazepines plus opioids) raises medical complexity and is the most common pattern seen at admission.
+Because both benzodiazepines and alcohol act on the GABA-A receptor, their withdrawal syndromes look similar yet differ in onset, duration, and protracted course, which the next section compares directly.

 How does benzo withdrawal differ from alcohol withdrawal?